swthemathwiz/pi-standoff-mount/README.md

 # pi-standoff-mount

-This is a 3D-printable [Openscad](https://openscad.org/) wall mount with stand offs for the Raspberry PI.
+This is a 3D-printable [OpenSCAD](https://openscad.org/) wall mount with stand offs for the Raspberry PI.

 ![Image of mount](../media/media/mount-view.jpg?raw=true)

 ## Source

-The wall mount is built using Openscad. _pi-standoff-mount.scad_ is the main file for the wall mount.
+The wall mount is built using OpenSCAD. _pi-standoff-mount.scad_ is the main file for the wall mount.

 [![View Model](../media/media/pi-standoff-mount.icon.png)](../media/media/pi-standoff-mount.stl "View Model of PI Standoff Mount")